black-sheep-dev/harbour-quartermaster/README.md

 - Backup & Restore of settings (Wifi, more to come)
 - Notifications from Home Assistant Server (see section "Home Assistant -> Notifications")
 - Browse error log of Home Assistant
+- Check if Home Assistant configuration is valid

 ## Planned Features
 - Two-Factor authentication to get access token (Qt OAuth2 functionality needs at least Qt 5.8 / Sailfish OS 3.4 has antique Qt 5.6 libraries)